Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Robert Frost

-The fourth excerpt represents the element of Earth.
-It speaks of physical influences and the impact of the unseen on the visible world, and is drawn from The Divine Comedy (translated by H.F.
+The first excerpt represents the past or something you must release, and is drawn from The Divine Comedy (translated by H.F.
 Cary) by Dante Alighieri:

 The Divine Comedy (translated by H.F.
 Cary)